RobBlackwell/oblique-strategies-for-programmers/README.md

 Imagine you had unlimitted time, budget, memory and compute power.
 What would you do?

 Don't trust a bug report until you've seen the problem with your own eyes.

+## Bonus feature for working with Microsoft technologies

+Have you rebooted the server?

+Have you tried IISRESET?

+Have you remembered to run Visual Studio with elevated privileges?